Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 In this section, we use this working assumption to show how conditional independencies can be leveraged to improve estimation accuracy.
 It will be relaxed later in Section~\ref{sec:robustness}, where we develop a method that is robust to violations of Assumption~\ref{assump:ci}.

 Intuitively, Assumption~\ref{assump:ci} ensures that $Z$ contains all the information in $Y$ that is relevant to $X$.
 While this assumption seems strong, it is reasonable in many situations and has been widely used in a variety of applications.
 For example, $Z$ could be an intermediate outcome in the training data that is unavailable for the test samples, while $Y$ is a long-term outcome of interest.
-Intermediate outcomes are widely used as a proxy in estimating long-term treatment effects~\citep{athey2016estimating,athey2019surrogate}, while we focus on regression and do not necessarily consider a causal inference problem.
+Intermediate outcomes are widely used as a proxy in estimating long-term treatment effects~\citep{athey2016estimating,athey2019surrogate}, while we focus on regression problems.